See What We Do

 While some adults with ADHD can seem sloppy at work, others seem to be paradoxically hardworking.
 This is due to the tendency to hyper-focus on a task once they are able to get themselves “in the zone.”
 While this may not seem like a bad thing at face value, hyper-focusing can make them unaware of their surroundings, unable to change direction as priorities or expectations shift, or neglectful of other tasks and commitments.

-Neurocore offers a scientific and comprehensive ADHD test that goes beyond a symptoms or behaviors checklist.
-Most importantly: We map your brain to determine how it is functioning.
-Adult ADHD symptoms can often be similar to the symptoms displayed if someone has anxiety, depression or a sleep issue, making diagnosis challenging and misdiagnosis a real possibility.
-But ADHD actually has distinct brainwave patterns.
-With brainwave mapping technology, the subjective guesswork involved in traditional mental and behavioral health diagnosis is minimized.
+Neurocore offers a comprehensive assessment that goes beyond a symptoms or behaviors checklist.
+Adult ADHD symptoms can often be similar to the symptoms displayed if someone has anxiety, depression or a sleep issue, making diagnosis challenging.
+We use qEEG brainwave mapping technology as well as clinically validated symptom rating scales and other diagnostic measures to help create a more complete picture.

-Neurofeedback is a scientifically-based effective treatment for ADHD.
-Using brain-charting technology and reward-based behavioral therapy, neurofeedback improves the brain’s speed and connectivity to optimize how your brain functions to reduce or eliminate the symptoms of ADHD.
+Our neurofeedback program uses brainwave mapping technology and reward-based behavioral therapy, to improve the brain’s speed and connectivity to help reduce or eliminate the symptoms of ADHD.

 *Of those presenting with a "Clinical" status (T-score ≥ 70) on the Achenbach System of Empirically Based Assessment (ASEBA) DSM-Oriented AD/HD Problems Scale.